rakheshster/PowerShell-GraphEasyPIM/README.md

 - You might need to involve a Global Admin to do some consents on the `Microsoft Graph Command Line Tools` service principal.
 To do an admin consent on behalf of the organization, a Global Admin is required; but an Application Admin can do consent for themselves.
     - This URL should help: `https://login.microsoftonline.com/{tenantId}/v2.0/adminconsent?client_id=14d82eec-204b-4c2f-b7e8-296a70dab67e&scope=RoleEligibilitySchedule.Read.Directory RoleEligibilitySchedule.ReadWrite.Directory RoleManagement.Read.Directory RoleManagement.Read.All RoleManagement.ReadWrite.Directory RoleAssignmentSchedule.ReadWrite.Directory RoleAssignmentSchedule.Remove.Directory PrivilegedEligibilitySchedule.Read.AzureADGroup PrivilegedEligibilitySchedule.ReadWrite.AzureADGroup PrivilegedAccess.Read.AzureADGroup PrivilegedAccess.ReadWrite.AzureADGroup RoleManagementPolicy.Read.AzureADGroup`
     - Of course, replace `{tenantId}` above.
+- If the preference is to use a custom application, create one following the steps [here](https://learn.microsoft.com/en-us/powershell/microsoftgraph/authentication-commands?view=graph-powershell-1.0#use-delegated-access-with-a-custom-application-for-microsoft-graph-powershell) and add the permissions above to it.
+After it is admin consented to, you can connect using `Enable-PIMRole -ClientId <YOUR_NEW_APP_ID> -TenantId <YOUR_TENANT_ID>`

 ## Pre-requisite modules
 This modules depends upon the following.